The M+G+R Foundation

 The "last days" began with the first

 - With the first coming of Christ, the "last days" have begun (Hebrews

 1:2; 1 John 2:18).

 - Throughout the era before Christ's return, there are to be wars,

-revolutions, plagues, famine, earthquakes and other natural disasters, apostasy,
+revolutions, plagues, famine, earthquakes and other natural disasters,

-teachers, wolves in sheep's clothing, arose within the
+- False teachers, wolves in sheep's clothing, arose within the

 Indeed, "several antichrists" had "already appeared" when John wrote

 hypocrisy, and a thirst for false teaching also existed within the

 Church from the earliest times, such that the writers of the New

 Timothy 3:1-5; 2 Timothy 4:3-5; Revelation 2:4-5; Revelation 2:14-15;